top of page

 Later on, Zanetti attempted to kill him and his group by setting up a trap, lead by his new successor, Eugene.
 Eugene failed to kill the group, and that group ended up, ultimately, finishing off the entire Empire as revenge for their betrayal.

-A similar concept exist in Sith philosophy, known as "The Rule of Two"
+A similar concept exists in Sith philosophy, known as "The Rule of Two".

 Later on, that group slowly demolished his empire.
 They killed off his best assassin, Ignacy, and later on, his successor Eugene.
 Finally, they sabotaged his narcotics factory, which served as a primary financial lifeline.